valeria-va/ROS2_rUBot_mecanum_ws/Documentation/07_Project_TrafficSigns_Navigation_YOLO.md

     ````shell
     ros2 launch my_robot_bringup my_robot_bringup_sw.launch.xml
     ````
+    >Important: Include a traffic signal in the world.
+When using "square4m_sign.world" you can change the sign model on line 30 changing the traffic sign model name
     - In real robot LIMO the bringup is already made when turned on

 - Generate a map